 - 503.16 Enhanced classroom acoustics.
-In Group E occupancies, where the work area exceeds 50 percent of the building area, enhanced classroom acoustics shall comply with Section 1207.5 of the International Building Code as required for new construction. - 503.17 Locking arrangements in educational occupancies.
-In Group E occupancies, Group B educational occupancies and Group I-4 occupancies, egress doors with locking arrangements designed to keep intruders from entering the room shall comply with Section 1010.2.8 of the International Building Code.
+In Group E occupancies, where the work area exceeds 50 percent of the building area, enhanced classroom acoustics shall be provided in all classrooms with a volume of 20,000 cubic feet (565 m3) or less.
+Enhanced enhanced classroom acoustics shall comply with the reverberation time in Section 808 of ICC A117.1.
+Section 1207.5 of the International Building Code as required for new construction. - 503.17 Locking arrangements in educational occupancies.
+In Group E occupancies, Group B educational occupancies and Group I-4 occupancies, egress doors with locking arrangements designed to keep intruders from entering the room shall comply with Section 1010.2.8 of the International Building Code. - 503.18 Two-way communications systems.
+Where the work area for alterations exceeds 50 percent of the building area and the building has elevator service, a two-way communication systems shall be provided where required by Section 1009.8 of the International Building Code.